- Visit the Aquarium

 Q: How do you train pufferfish?

 A: “In order to train our puffer fish Milton and Wilbur we started with small approximations to teach them to associate a target with feeds.
 We started by using the target touching it to their nose and then reinforcing them with food.
 That food is a positive reinforcement for them that allow them to make this association.
 As they began to understand the target we were able to move the target further away from them and have them swim to touch the target touch their nose and they would then again receive the food.
-Now that the target behavior is established with our porcupine puffers, we are able to feed them simultaneously with the rest of the tank.”
+Now that the target behavior is established with our porcupine puffers, we are able to feed them simultaneously with the rest of the exhibit.”

 Q: What do pufferfish eat at the aquarium?